FoundationDB/fdb-kubernetes-operator/docs/user_manual.md

 * In some networking configurations, pods may not be able to access service IPs that route to the pod.
 See the section on hairpin mode in the [Kubernetes Docs](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-service/#a-pod-fails-to-reach-itself-via-the-service-ip) for more information.
 * Creating one service for each pod may cause performance problems for the Kubernetes cluster
-* We currently only supporting services with the ClusterIP type.
+* We currently only support services with the ClusterIP type.
 These IPs may not be routable from outside the Kubernetes cluster.

 # Renaming a Cluster